iric-soft/pyJellyfish/README.md

 Additionally, pyJellyfish contains an option to manually specify which Jellyfish version one wishes to build against.
-This can be done by running setup.py with the the custom build command `jellyfish`.
+This can be done by running setup.py with the custom build command `jellyfish`.

 ``` {.sourceCode .shell}
 source $HOME/.virtualenvs/km/bin/activate
 python setup.py jellyfish --version 2.2.10
 ```

-Note that the setup script will automatically detect if jellyfish is installed on your system and build against it if found.
-After running the previous commands, installation will proceed as usual, skipping the jellyfish installation step.
+Note that the setup script will automatically detect if jellyfish has already been built and use that instead of re-running the jellyfish step.
+After running the previous command, installation will proceed as usual.

 ``` {.sourceCode .shell}
 pip install .